 By Matthew Parish

 The United Nations Development System may sound like a dry subject.
 But it is not.
 It is a central pillar of the system of United Nations agencies, principal amongst which is the United Nations Development Programme.
 This is, or purports to be, a vehicle of development economics.
-The idea underlying development economics.
 The idea underlying development economics is that institutional quality is central to economic growth and therefore to the progress of a nation from developing to developed status.
 When we speak of institutions, we mean public administration in its widest sense: courts; land registries; government departments implementing regulations; import, customs and excise; regulation of professions, and everything else that government properly does.

 People are naturally inclined to be entrepreneurs and form companies to do business with whatever resources a country may have at its disposal.
 According to the theory underlying development economics, the principal hindrance to people engaging in useful economic activity is the absence or inadequacy of government institutions that may facilitate or hinder commerce.
 For example, it is difficult to buy and sell real estate unless there is a functioning land registry that records ownership.
 The land registry must also record mortgages, so that lenders in respect of property purchases can take security over the land being purchased with borrowed funds.
 As soon as land can be used as collateral for loans, economic activity can be accelerated as spare capital can be loaned securely, for new economic activities or extensions of existing ones.

 A land registry must be secure, with a backup system in case of failure.
-It must as error-free as is humanly possible.
+It must be as error-free as possible.
 It must accept entries and amendments quickly and efficiently, and it must be open too straightforward public inspection.
 There must be not the remotest possibility of corruption.
 Enforcement of mortgages must be relatively prompt where there has been default.
 An effective land registry is the catalyst to lending that will facilitate economic growth, but it is an immensely technical exercise to establish one that will serve this purpose.

 Development economists as a profession provide the expertise to construct such a land registry, or to improve an existing dysfunctional one.
 Having analysed functional land registries in a number of different jurisdictions, they offer expertise upon what core features an effective land registry needs, and they offer their expertise for transplant into a developing world recipient country.
 They may draft the legislation for a land registry.
 They may recruit and train the professionals who work there.
 They may choose the way the building is furnished; write the registry’s administrative procedures; design a system of judicial oversight; consult with banks about their requirements; choose the computer software.
 Everything depends upon the starting point – assessing the current system of recording and ownership, and using that as a basis for development into a modern land registry system.
 Such work can be enormously complicated, because to succeed a detailed understanding of the country’s legal history, history of land ownership, and history of government and administrative structures, is likely required.

-One fairly certain insight of development economics is that a pure tabula rasa approach – starting again with a system transplanted from another country – never works.
+One fairly certain insight of development economics is that a pure tabula rasa (or blank slate) rapproach – starting again with a system transplanted from another country – never works.
 The transplant is rejected.
 The only way to achieve reliable institutional improvement is to start with the existing system, irrespective of how defective it is, and to improve it gradually.
 The result must look something like the beginning, only better.
 Incidentally, this is a particularly important consideration for land registries, that inevitably have a series of pre-existing records of greater or lesser quality and reliability but that in any event cannot just be discarded.
 Somebody owns the land before the development economists arrive, and their rights must be respected.

-Why would a state ever accept development economists’ assistance.
+Why would a state ever accept development economists’ assistance?
 The answer is almost always twofold: because accepting it is a condition for something else; and somebody else is paying for it.
 The government structures of countries that need development economists’ assistance are generally predisposed against it by reason of vested interests.
-Implementation of public administration reform may involve elimination of corruption from which existing public officials are benefitting; removal of incompetent or obstructive officials; changing human resources structures in government; requiring staff to retrain or work harder; compelling transparency in hiring and contracting, thereby reducing patronage; and other changes that an existing bureaucracy is unlikely to welcome.
+Implementation of public administration reform may involve elimination of corruption from which existing public officials benefit: removal of incompetent or obstructive officials; changing human resources structures in government; requiring staff to retrain or work harder; compelling transparency in hiring and contracting, thereby reducing patronage; and other changes that an existing bureaucracy is unlikely to welcome.
 The changes yielded by public administration reform are for the benefit of the public, not for the benefit of the administrators.
 Moreover democratic impulses are seldom sufficient to push administrative reform in developing countries.

 It is typically donor nations under aid programmes who insist upon public administration reform as a condition of donor activities.
 That is because they see the anticipated benefits in terms of economic development as being critical to cessation of their donor programme and/or demonstrating the success of that programme.
 Hence we see development economics projects annexed to peace agreements; projects for refugee assistance; peacekeeping missions; and all manner of bilateral and multilateral aid and assistance programmes to the developing world.
 Another circumstance in which public administration reform programmes may be popular are where a state is seeking accession to an international treaty structure such as the EU or the WTO, and a minimum level of institutional quality is a precondition for accession.